leemunroe/responsive-html-email-template/readme.md

 ## Tried and tested on all major email clients

-Tested on mobile, desktop and web.
+Tested on mobile, deskcenter and web.

 ![Templates Tested on Email Clients](https://cloud.githubusercontent.com/assets/15963/17391543/bc289abe-59cb-11e6-9946-605a85f8c522.jpg)